Mati278/FNB-Autoplayer/README.md

 Basically this is a reupload of the one made by Kaiden00.

-heck u fq0e, u will never find this
+heck u UMI, get real